redwrasse/convstacks/README.md

 ### Background
 A library for building wavenet-like models: generative auto-regressive models with large receptive fields.
 The canonical example is of course [Wavenet](https://arxiv.org/pdf/1609.03499.pdf) itself.

 Wavenet is just one in a family of models providing long receptive fields with a reasonable number of parameters.
 The specific model depends on the data and use case.
+This library is intended to help build appropriate models within this family with reduced work.

 This library is built on the [Pytorch API](https://pytorch.org/docs/stable/index.html).